LorenzoBini4/GNN-MAs/README.md

 which can be found in the directories [graphtransformer](./graphtransformer), [SAN](./SAN), and [gnn-lspe](./gnn-lspe), with due modifications.\
 Some code is integrated from [labstructbioinf/EdgeGat](https://github.com/labstructbioinf/EdgeGat).

+Additionally, a PyTorch Geometric (PyG) GAT pipeline is provided in [pyg](./pyg) to mirror the Massive Activations logging on DGL node-feature datasets (Chameleon, Squirrel, MUTAG).

 <br>